-Figure 7 and Figure 8 provide average weekly harvest of BS and AI Pacific cod for the trawl CV sector for two periods, 2009 through 2011 and 2012 through July 2014.
-As seen from the figures, the catch of BS A season Pacific cod for the trawl CV sector tended to peak in week 8 during 2009 through 2011, while during the 2012 through 2014 period catch tended to peak in week 5, a shift of three weeks.
-During 2009 through 2011, the A season Pacific cod fishery for the CV trawl sector tended to wrap-up at the end of the A season, while in 2012 through 2014, the A season tended to wrap-up in weeks 10 and 11.
-In the AI Pacific cod fishery, catch by trawl CV sector has tended to peak during week 10 and 11 over the past six years, while the fishery tended to wrap-up at the end of the A season.
-One of the factors attributing to the late start of the AI Pacific cod fishery is due to Pacific cod aggregating in the Aleutian Islands during this time period, which allows efficient harvest by trawl vessels.
+Figure 7 and Figure 8 provide average weekly harvest of BS and AI Pacific cod for the trawl CV sector for two periods, 2008 through 2010 and 2011 through December 2014.
+As seen from the figures, the catch of BS A season Pacific cod for the trawl CV sector tended to peak in week 8 during 2008 through 2010, while during the 2011 through 2014 period catch tended to peak in week 5, a shift of three weeks.
+In the AI Pacific cod fishery, catch by trawl CV sector since the implementation of 2011 Steller sea lion protection measures has tended start a couple of weeks later, but peaked at generally the same time (week 10 and 11) before and after the protection measures therefore compressing the fishery period since the fishery tended to wrap-up at the end of the A season.
+One of the factors attributing to the late start of the AI Pacific cod fishery relative the BS Pacific cod fishery is due to Pacific cod aggregating in the Aleutian Islands during this time period, which allows efficient harvest by trawl vessels.
 Catch of Pacific cod outside of that time period is mostly incidental catch in other fisheries.
 Fishermen have indicated that it is hard to find aggregations of Pacific cod in sufficient amounts to warrant trawling after mid-April.
-The second peak in the BS is associated with B season fishery.
+The second peak in the BS is associated with the B season fishery.

-Figure 7 Average retained harvest of Bering Sea Pacific cod by week for the trawl CV sector, 2009 through 2011 and 2012 through July 2014
+Figure 7 Average retained harvest of Bering Sea Pacific cod by week for the trawl CV sector, 2008 through 2010, and 2011 through Dec 2014

-Figure 8 Average retained harvest of Aleutian Islands Pacific cod by week for the trawl CV sector, 2009 through 2011 and 2012 through July 2014
+Figure 8 Average retained harvest of Aleutian Islands Pacific cod by week for the trawl CV sector, 2008 through 2010, and 2011 through Dec 2014

-2.7.1.2 Distribution of Al Pacific cod processing
+2.7.1.2 Distribution of AI Pacific cod processing

 This section provides a summary of Pacific cod processing history in the AI from 2003 through July 2014.
 Historically, a portion of the BSAI Pacific cod ITAC allocated to CVs has been harvested in the AI and processed onshore.
 A portion of this AI harvest has also typically been processed offshore, by motherships, floating processors, or CPs acting as motherships.
-Included in Table 21 is annual metric tons of AI Pacific cod processed at-sea, Adak and Atka shoreside processing plants, and all other shoreside processing to include Akutan, Dutch Harbor, and other Alaska communities from 2003 through July 31, 2014.
+Included in Table 2-26 is annual metric tons of AI Pacific cod processed at-sea, Adak and Atka shoreside processing plants, and all other shoreside processing to include Akutan, Dutch Harbor, and other Alaska communities, from 2003 through July 31, 2014.